ChildishhAlbino/ChildishhAlbino/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Connor!
-I'm a Junior developer currently working in Aussie Superannuation.
+I'm a developer currently working in Aussie Superannuation.
 I like video games, anime, and a good problem to solve.
 Feel free to reach out to me on Twitter or my email :D